daniel11609/uni_simulator2021/README.md

 The goal of the project is to create a game that combines the two aspects of a clicker game with a simulation of everyday university life.
 Accordingly, Uni-Simulator 2021 is a browser game from the Idle - genre, which is completely stored on the user devices and only runs locally.

+You can play by adding professors to different rooms to let them teach a certain amount of students.
+At the end of each lesson you earn different types of currencies to unlock more features.

 The technologies used mainly include:
 HTML, JavaScript, React.js, Photoshop